 Of course, your business can run its physical FTP server, but nowadays the majority will have neither the adequate budget nor the internal knowledge to do this successfully on their own.
 Don’t take on this headache if you don’t have to; you can choose an alternative like a hosted FTP service such as ExaVault.
-With it, you can replace your expensive to maintain in-house FTP server infrastructure with a secure managed service with highly professional support.
+With hosted FTP, you can replace your expensive to maintain in-house FTP server infrastructure.
+ExaVault is a secure managed service with highly professional support.

 Benefits of using ExaVault’s hosted FTP service: